DNAAF8: Subcellular localization

 C16orf71 was observed in nuclear speckles of the nucleus through experimental protocols involving fluorescent in situ hybridization with antibodies.
 Nuclear speckles, also known as interchromatin granule clusters, are enriched in pre-mRNA splicing factors.
 These highly dynamic structures are located in interchromatin regions of the nucleoplasm in mammalian cells and have been observed to cycle throughout various nuclear regions and active transcription sites.

-Structure

-Predicted secondary structure for C16orf71 by I-TASSER.

-The secondary structure of C16orf71 is predicted to consist primarily of coils, with small regions of alpha helices and two segments of beta sheets throughout the span of the protein.

-Protein sequences of the gene's mammalian orthologs were analyzed to reveal similar results, while distant reptilian and avian ortholog sequences predicted more regions of beta sheets.

-Plot indicating the predicted secondary structure of the protein generated by I-TASSER.

 Expression

 Expression levels of C16orf71 from microarray analysis in obese omental adipose tissue.

 Tissue expression pattern

 Human expression for the gene has been observed primarily in respiratory epithelial tissue, specifically the trachea, larynx, nasopharynx, and bronchus.
 C16orf71 is also moderately expressed in adipose tissue and testes.

 DNA microarray experimental data

 DNA microarray analysis from various experiments provided information on the expression levels of C16orf71 in unique, varying conditions.

 The gene appears to have higher levels of expression in the omental adipose tissue of obese subjects compared to non-obese subjects.

 Expression levels of C16orf71 in the occurrence of HIF-1 alpha/HIF-2 alpha depletion.

 Expression levels of C16orf71 in sperm with teratozoospermia.

 C16orf71 was also observed to have decreased expression when there was a depletion of HIF-1 alpha, HIF-2 beta, or both.
 HIF, or hypoxia-inducible factors, are responsible for the mediation of hypoxia effects within the body.
 In addition, HIFs promote clotting and restoration of various epithelial tissues and are vital in the development of mammalian embryos, sperm, and ova.

 Data from an experiment also indicated noticeably lower expression of the gene in sperm affected with teratozoospermia, a condition where sperm have abnormal morphology affecting the fertility in males, compared to normal sperm.

 C16orf71 was observed to be present in all stages of development, with similar levels of expression throughout.